 Critiquing is about teaching and learning.
 Each member of the critique group must be both a teacher and a student.
-When you offer suggestions on someone’s work, you’re learning how to diagnose and solve problems in your own work.
+When you offer suggestions on someone’s work, you’re learning how to diagnose issues and improve your own work.

 A successful critique group requires positive, helpful attitudes and a willingness to help yourself through giving time and energy to help others.
 Critiquing should empower members with a sense of collective and individual progress.